sachin121103/My-Football-Analysis/README.md

 Graph 3: La Liga Table for 2020/21 - Lollipop Chart

 Graphs 4 and 5: Most contributing players for FC Barcelona in 20/21

+Graph 6: The best teams in La Liga